- A multimedia system integrates text, images, sound, video, and interactive elements to convey information effectively and engagingly.

 - Technological dependency: You need a device and, usually, an internet connection to take full advantage of its capabilities.

-Overcoming these obstacles is one of the main challenges for designers, engineers and educators working with multimedia systems..
+Overcoming these obstacles is one of the main challenges for designers, engineers, and educators working with multimedia systems.

 Multimedia in education

-One of the areas where the use of multimedia systems has spread the most is education.The ability to combine text, images, videos and interactive elements It has revolutionized teaching, allowing the creation of much more effective and attractive teaching materials..
+One of the areas where the use of multimedia systems has become most widespread is education .
+The ability to combine text, images, videos, and interactive elements has revolutionized teaching, allowing for the creation of much more effective and engaging learning materials.

-In the classroom, Multimedia facilitates the understanding of abstract concepts, motivates active student participation and allows content to be adapted to the needs of each student.Tools such as online courses, interactive books, simulations, and educational games are a direct result of these possibilities.
+In the classroom, multimedia facilitates the understanding of abstract concepts, motivates active student participation, and allows content to be adapted to the needs of each student .
+Tools such as online courses, interactive books, simulations, and educational games are a direct result of these possibilities.

-Distance education, vocational training and lifelong learning benefit greatly from the potential of multimedia.Flexibility, constant updating, and the ability to adapt to different learning styles have made these systems essential allies for teachers and students.
+Distance education, vocational training, and lifelong learning benefit enormously from the potential of multimedia .
+Flexibility, constant updates, and adaptability to different learning styles have made these systems indispensable tools for both teachers and students.

 Other uses and applications of multimedia systems